borkdude/deps-infer/README.md

 - [ ] Download an index of all of Clojars for inferencing of deps that are not in your local `.m2/repository`.
 This index must be kept up to date, e.g. daily, and be committed to some git repo where we can then fetch it.
-- [ ] Add warnings for unresolved namespaces

 ## Troubleshooting